 Tourism is one of the Kimberley’s iconic industries, yet visitation statistics can be difficult to quantify due to the far-reaching nature of expenditure by visitors.
 We recommend that interpretation of visitation statistics be done in conjunction with other information sources such as Australian Bureau of Statistics, feedback from local operators, and information from local Visitor Centres.

-According to Tourism WA, for the past 10 years over 50% of visitors to the region are domestic from within Australia, with the international market also continuously expanding.
+According to Tourism WA, for the past 10 years over 50% of visitors to the region are domestic from within Australia, with the international market showing expanding potential.
 Top international markets to the region include Germany, United States of America and the United Kingdom.
 Among all domestic and international visitors to the region, more than 50% are drawn to the Kimberley for holiday or leisure.
-Tourism WA produced an Overnight Visitor Fact sheet for the Kimberley Region, which provided an in-depth look at visitation to Western Australia’s Regional Development Commission areas based on the last three calendar years (2015-2017).
-The chart below shows a Kimberley annual average (2015/16/17) overnight visitor breakdown numbers.
+Tourism WA produced an Overnight Visitor Fact sheet for the Kimberley Region, which provided an in-depth look at visitation to Western Australia’s Regional Development Commission areas based on the last three calendar years (2016/17/18).
+The chart below shows a Kimberley annual average (2016/17/18) overnight visitor breakdown numbers.

-In Mid-2018, Singapore Airline’s regional off-shoot, SilkAir, launched the first of four trial services into Broome International Airport, making it the first international flight for the area in almost two decades.
-The SilkAir flight takes a total of four hours and has been contributing to the exposure the Kimberley region to the Asian market.
+A number of initiatives have also been implemented in the region to further stimulate tourism and support the local economy.
+In Mid-2018, Singapore Airline’s regional off-shoot, SilkAir, launched the first of four trial services into Broome International Airport, making it the first international flight for the area in almost two decades and contributing to the exposure of the Kimberley region to the Asian market.